microsoft/qlib/docs/component/estimator.rst

 Custom Models
 ~~~~~~~~~~~~~~~~~

-Qlib support custom models, but it must be a subclass of the `qlib.contrib.model.Model`, the config for custom model may be as following.
+Qlib supports custom models, but it must be a subclass of the `qlib.contrib.model.Model`, the config for a custom model may be as following.

 .. code-block:: YAML